billpg/HashBack/README.md

 }
 ```
 #### `AcceptTypeOfResponse`
 The request property allows for a single string to specify the desired response.
-Three values are specified here (`BearerToken`, `JWT` and `SetCookie`) but later standards may allow for additional values without requiring a new edition of this document.
+Three values are specified here (`BearerToken`, `JWT` and `204SetCookie`) but later standards may allow for additional values without requiring a new edition of this document.

 If the recipient does not know about the request response type, the response may list the response-type values it does know about using this response property.
 The value will be a JSON array of those strings.